This post may contain paid links. See more info on my privacy page.

 - I used a pellet smoker for this recipe, but any type of smoker is just fine as long as you control the temperature and get those thighs to the 185 degrees mark, internally.

-Although chicken is safe to consume at an internal temperature of 165°F (check our Chicken Temperature Chart for more info), we let these smoked chicken thighs cook until they reach an internal temperature of 185°F. This creates fall-apart, deliciously tender smoked chicken.
+- Although chicken is safe to consume at an internal temperature of 165°F (check my Chicken Temperature Chart for more info), I let these smoked chicken thighs cook until they reach an internal temperature of 185°F. This creates fall-apart, deliciously tender smoked chicken.

-You do not need to flip the chicken when smoking.
-You can gently move them around to make sure they don’t stick.
+- You do not need to flip the chicken when smoking.
+You can gently move them around to make sure they don't stick.
+This will ensure crispy chicken skin.

 - Peri Peri Chicken is incredible when smoked!